Benchmarking Release Management

 Independent of whether your perspective is vertical (system focused) and/or horizontal (enterprise focused), there is little argument in the importance of getting both activities completed correctly and having the various teams working together as effectively as possible.

 However, agreeing on benchmarking may not be trivial as the two tasks, although obviously related, are quite different.
-With the above in mind, we decided to put together two sets of release metrics that we thought would be useful in providing insight with respect to current release behaviour and capability.
+With the above in mind, we decided to put together two sets of release metrics that we thought would be useful in providing insight with respect to current release

 - The ten best metrics for Enterprise Release Management (ERM)